-Investment firm licensees may only accept goods and services under a soft dollar agreement:
+Investment firm licensees may only accept goods and services under a soft dollar agreement if:

-- (a) if the goods and services do not constitute an inducement; - (b) the goods and services are reasonably expected to assist in the provision of regulated investment activities to the investment firm licensee's clients; - (c) the agreement is a written agreement for the supply of goods or services described in Rule BC-2.10.14, and these goods and services do not take the form of, or include, cash or any other direct financial benefit; and - (d) the investment firm licensee makes adequate disclosures regarding the use of soft dollar agreements.
+- (a) The goods and services do not constitute an inducement; - (b) The goods and services are reasonably expected to assist in the provision of regulated investment activities to the investment firm licensee's clients; - (c) The agreement is a written agreement for the supply of goods or services described in Rule BC-2.10.14, and these goods and services do not take the form of, or include, cash or any other direct financial benefit; and - (d) The investment firm licensee makes adequate disclosures regarding the use of soft dollar agreements.

-BC-2.10.16 For the purpose of BC-2.10.15(d), Paragraph 2.12.12 sets out the minimum disclosure requirements.
+BC-2.10.16 For the purpose of Sub-Paragraph BC-2.10.15(d), Paragraph BC-2.12.12 sets out the minimum disclosure requirements.